 Whilst established hydro scheme owners are having to factor in operational costs that had not been anticipated, such as business rates and SEPA charges.
 As a consequence, some may look to make cost savings in other areas such as O&M. Careful consideration needs to be made before taking such action.

 This difficult period has also coincided with insurance companies suffering a significant number of expensive hydro claims.
 The growth of new build hydro schemes over the past decade has seen the cost of insurance reduce with more premium being added to the insurance pot and more competition amongst insurers as the primary drivers for this.
 However, that new premium income has dried up with fewer new schemes being built and profits have eroded due to the increased number and high value of claims, many in excess of £100,000.

-Since the mid-2018, we have seen a definite change in insurer’s appetite towards hydro.
-As well as the expected increase in premiums and excesses, the insurer market is now adopting an approach of requiring a maintenance agreement either with the manufacturer or a specialist company working to the recommendations of the manufacturer.
+Since mid-2018, we have seen a definite change in insurer’s appetite towards hydro.
+As well as the expected increase in premiums and excesses, the insurance market is now adopting an approach of requiring a maintenance agreement either with the manufacturer or a specialist company working to the recommendations of the manufacturer.

-Accurate record keeping of all maintenance undertaken is also a requirement, so that in the event of a loss, it can be checked that the equipment has been looked after.
+Accurate record-keeping of all maintenance undertaken is also a requirement so that in the event of a loss, it can be checked that the equipment has been looked after.
 This is a prerequisite of insurers providing breakdown cover, which is the most likely loss scenario.
 Having such procedures in place is not necessarily going to save owners money in their insurance costs, but it will broaden their choice of insurers and most importantly ensure they can obtain the widest insurance protection for their hydro scheme.